jonhadfield/soba/README.md

 ## scheduling backups

-Backups can be scheduled to run by setting an additional environment variable: GIT_BACKUP_INTERVAL.
+Backups can be scheduled to run by setting an additional environment variable: `GIT_BACKUP_INTERVAL`.
 The value is the can be specified in hours (default) or minutes.
 For example, this will run the backup daily:

 ```bash
 export GIT_BACKUP_INTERVAL=24h